The next time you reach for the Advil at the onset of a headache, think about how massage therapy can help you remedy the pain.

 Often, massage therapists will employ TMJ work to assist the jaw in becoming more mobile and breathing exercises to help diminish the effects of referred pain.
 They’ll also help you with self-care techniques such as stretching and hydrotherapy to ensure long-lasting relief outside of the massage treatment.

-If you’re moving through headaches on a regular basis, our registered massage therapists, Kaitlyn and Paige, are here for you.
+If you’re moving through headaches on a regular basis, our registered massage therapists are here for you.
 Book an appointment today!